kaxap/rmq/README.md

 	// i.e. RABBITMQ_DEFAULT_USER, RABBITMQ_DEFAULT_PASS, RABBITMQ_HOST, RABBITMQ_PORT
 	// for more information see https://hub.docker.com/_/rabbitmq/

-	// this is short syntax for durable consumer queue,
+	// this is short syntax for a durable consumer queue,
-	// if you need to create non-durable queue, please use NewQueue constructor inputQueue, err := rmq.NewConsumerQueue("input_queue", 1)
+	// if you need to create a non-durable queue, please use NewQueue constructor (see "Constructors" chapter below) inputQueue, err := rmq.NewConsumerQueue("input_queue", 1)
 	if err != nil {
 		// could not connect or create channel